How To Use Back Button Focus For Fantastic Photos

 Cameras With Multiple Function Button

-As I said earlier, I program different auto focus areas for each button I use to auto focus.
+As I said earlier, I program different autofocus areas for each button I use for back button autofocus.
 I highly recommend setting at least one to single point focus.
 This is your smallest focus area and one that you should be using for stationary subjects.

 One Button Back Button Focus